LOWER HILL DEVELOPMENT PROJECT - OVERVIEW

 - Click here to view Executed Comprehensive Option Agreement

-- Click here to view Preliminary Land Devlopement Plan (September 19, 2014 submission to Pittsburgh City Planning)
+- Click here to view Preliminary Land Development Plan (Approved by City of Pittsburgh Planning Commission December 4, 2014)

-- Click here to view Specially Planned Zoning District Text (September 19, 2014 submission to Pittburgh City Planning)
+- Click here to view Specially Planned Zoning District Text (Accepted by Pittsburgh City Council Febuary 5, 2015)

-- Click here to view Consolidation and Subdivison Plan of Lower Hill Redevelopment related to infrastructure (September 19, 2014 submission to Pittburgh City Planning)
+- Click here to view Consolidation and Subdivison Plan of Lower Hill Redevelopment related to infrastructure Plan (Approved by City of Pittsburgh Planning Commission December 4, 2014)

 - Click here to view the Lower Hill Redevelopment Community Collaboration and Implementation Plan, dated September 11, 2014.